 be alert to excessive subsequent name correction requests (e.g., 3 or more subsequent

-A. Policy for subsequent name corrections based on marriage, civil union and domestic partnership
+name corrections based on the same marriage, civil union or domestic partnership).

 The RO, in consultation with central office (CO), will determine if the name correction